christensenjairus/NixOS-Dotfiles/README.md

 6) See notes for tidbits of useful info.

 ## Notes:
+### Power Management
+The suspend-then-hibernate time is in `NIXOS/power-management.nix` The lock screen and subsequent suspend times are set in `.xprofile`
+### Keyring
+Like some of the power options, the keyring is also started in `.xprofile`
 ### Onedrive
 Run these commands once to get the onedrive daemon started
 ```bash